megaFatXR/Flexy-Pics/README.md

 ####Note:
 - This plugin depends on JQuery library and <a href="http://www.gayadesign.com/diy/queryloader2-preload-your-images-with-ease/" target="_blank">QueryLoader2</a> plugin, by Gaya Kessler, and should be linked for its correct use.
-- Be careful to change de ids and classes where corresponds if you change them form the original template markup.
-In the JS setup and CSS files.
+- For its correct use respect the container id and de classes of the internal modules, but you can add whatever content inside the modules with your own particular classes.

 ####Work in progress! new templates and examples comming soon.